moosecreates/tailtown/docs/features/StaffScheduling.md

 - The schedule endpoints use a separate route file (`schedule.routes.ts`) to avoid middleware conflicts with staff routes
 - Date handling in the backend converts string dates to DateTime objects for Prisma compatibility
 - The frontend uses the `/api/schedules` prefix for all schedule-related API calls
+- Time display consistently uses 12-hour format (AM/PM) throughout the UI while storing times in 24-hour format (HH:MM) in the database
+- TimePicker components are used for all time inputs to ensure consistent user experience

 ## Best Practices
 1. **Regular Updates**: Keep staff availability up to date to ensure accurate scheduling